 VA cash-out rates change daily based on market conditions.
-The following cash-out rates are current as of Apr 5th, 12:13 AM CST.
+The following cash-out rates are current as of Sep 26th, 04:08 PM CST.

 |VA Loan Type||Interest Rate||APR|

-|30-year VA Cash-Out||3.250%||3.548%|
+|30-year VA Cash-Out||7.500%||7.832%|

-|30-Year VA Cash-Out Jumbo||3.500%||3.842%|
+|30-Year VA Cash-Out Jumbo||7.500%||7.958%|

 Generally, there are no restrictions on using your cash back.
 Common uses include, but are not limited to:

-In addition, most homeowners have to contend with the VA Funding Fee, which goes directly to the Department of Veterans Affairs to help keep the loan program going.
-This fee is typically 2.3 percent of the loan amount for first-time users of the VA loan and 3.6 percent for veterans who've used the benefit before.
-Borrowers who receive compensation for a service-connected disability and eligible surviving spouses do not pay this fee.
+Another consideration is that many homeowners must contend with the VA Funding Fee.
+The VA Funding Fee goes directly to the Department of Veterans Affairs to help keep the loan program running.
+The VA funding fee is typically 2.15 percent of the loan amount for first-time users of the VA loan and 3.3 percent for Veterans who've used the benefit before.

 If you receive A Veterans United loan specialist can walk you through the fine print of any offer you receive and help you assess whether it's valid.